Wickwood-LLC/sweaver/README.txt

 Define color palettes from your theme info file.
 More info is found in API.txt.

+11) Toolbar
+Adds a 'Sweaver' menu item in the adminstration toolbar.

 -- MAINTAINERS --

 swentel - http://drupal.org/user/107403